upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 Most of our infrastructure is hosted on Amazon Web Services (AWS).
 It would be handy to stay on this well known ground.
 There must be something out there.
 And it is indeed.
 [Redshift](<https://aws.amazon.com/redshift>) is Amazon’s “data warehouse as a service” solution.

+On Redshift's homepage you can read:

 _Amazon Redshift is a fast, fully managed data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing Business Intelligence (BI) tools._

-Basically it is a column oriented database with good support for analytical functions able to handle petabytes of structured data by massively parallel query execution.
+Basically it is a column oriented database with good support for analytical functions.
+It is able to handle Petabytes of structured data by massively parallel query execution.
 Sounds good.
 Fulfills our requirements.
 Why not giving it a chance?

 __Pros:__